Compiler Design Tutorials

 Code Optimization:

-- Apply techniques like constant folding and loop unrolling.
+- Apply techniques like constant folding, loop unrolling, and dead code elimination.

 -